PublicDataWorks/pdm-docs/docs/technical-context/faq.md

 Q. I want to use CI data in my local environment.
 How do I do that?

-A. You will need access to data.heroku and NOIPM's Heroku credentials to retrieve the data.
+A. You will need access to data.heroku and PDM's Heroku credentials to retrieve the data.
 Once you are logged in, select CI database.
 Under the "Durability" tab at left, click the  "Create Manual Backup", which appears on the bottom right side.
 Once the file has finished being created, click "Download".
 Once the file (a .dump) file has finished downloading to your Downloads folder, find its name (it should be a long string of characters).
-In terminal, type pg<sub>restore</sub> -h localhost -p 5432 -U postgres -1 ~/Downloads/backup<sub>file</sub><sub>name</sub><sub>here.dump</sub>, replacing "backup<sub>file</sub><sub>name</sub><sub>here.dump</sub>" with the name of your backup file.
+In terminal, type `pg_restore -h localhost -p 5432 -U postgres -1 ~/Downloads/backup_file_name_here.dump`, replacing "backup<sub>file</sub><sub>name</sub><sub>here.dump</sub>" with the name of your backup file.
 Hit enter and watch the data transfer!

 ## Serving the Client Side from the Server in Your Local Environment